 Okay, so your crews are taking photos, clocking in and out, documenting measurements, and progress is happening.
 But then, someone runs into an issue.

 Not the only folks working on the job?
-If you’re working with subcontractors, you can add them as guest users to the project and they’ll be able to see all the progress you’ve made, past issues you’ve run into, and things they should be aware of.
+If you’re working with subcontractors, you can add them as collaborators to the project, and they’ll be able to see all the progress you’ve made, past issues you’ve run into, and things they should be aware of.

 Working with outside contractors in CompanyCam has never been easier.
 It’s free for you (and them!), reduces the back-and-forth, and everything is in one place.
 It’s worth looking into!